wonderpl/dolly-web/docs/web_services/user.md

     "suggested_username": "foo"
 }
 ```
-See the Registration section of ``docs/web_services/oauth.md`` for a comprehensive list of errors
+See the Registration section of [oauth documentation](oauth.md) for a comprehensive list of errors

 Avatar
 ======